patrickbwarren/python3-HNC-solver/README.md

 Given <em>c</em>(<em>r</em>) as a function of density, this can be integrated to find <em>p</em>(ρ).
-This is known as the compressibility route to the equation of state (EoS).
+This is known as the compressibility route to the EoS.

 #### Free energy and coupling constant integration